 The course is scheduled to run over 2 days with 9 lectures of 45-minutes.
-The course requires that the students give a short presentation of an original research idea - this can be very preliminary.
+The course offers the students the possibility of presenting their work.
 This will take the form of either an office appointment with Professor Taber or a presentation during class.
 There is a substantial reading list in preparation for the course.